MarkWattTech/Tuya-v2-Supported-Devices/README.md

 <p> In the submission you can also fill the infor directly to the html row.</p>
 <p><b>(I may automate the process and have something pull the issue and add it to the document in the future so this would be handy).</b> </p>

+## What is a PBT Product?
+<p> A PBT product is a <b>"Powered By Tuya"</b> product.
+It is a product that utilizes the Tuya Cloud service and can usually be identified by the Tuya logo or Powered by Tuya Logo (sometimes this logo is only on the packaging of a product).</p> If it uses the Tuya Cloud, it's PBT!

 &nbsp;
 <p> Below is an example of the HTML table row info which is in the New PBT Product Template.</p>